NicolaSpadari/giropizza/README.md

 <p align="center">
   A tiny project to random generate pizza toppings (in italian).
   <br>
-  No, ananas in not on the list.
+  No, ananas is not on the list.
 </p>

 ## Technologies used